 The Corporate Framework provides a concise overview of our structure and governance.
-The policies that sit under the Corporate Framework cover a number of important areas and set out what we need to do to comply with laws, rules, and regulations, and to provide the information needed to do so.
-These documents are on the Company intranet.
-To access these documents, go to Ethics and Compliance and then Corporate Governance.
+The policies that sit under the Corporate Framework cover a number of important areas and set out what we need to do to comply with laws, rules and regulations, and provides the information needed to do so.
+These documents are on the Intranet, go to Ethics and Compliance, and then Corporate Governance.

-Anti-bribery, anti-corruption, and improper payments
+Anti-bribery, anti-corruption and improper payments

-We have a zero tolerance toward any form of bribery or corruption.
+We have a zero tolerance towards any form of bribery or corruption.